AaronDavidSchneider/fritz_guestwifi/README.md

     host: "192.168.178.1"                 # ip adress of fritzbox
     username: "pi"                        # username of fritzboxuser
     password: !secret fritzbox_password   # password of fritzboxuser (string or secret)
-    scan_interval: 5                      # (optional) update interval
 ```

-The fritzbox needs a few seconds to turn on the guest wifi.
-As home assistant pulls the new state of the guest wifi directly after a switch toggle, the switch goes back to its earlier position.
-I therefore set `scan_interval` to a reasonably low time to get the state pulled quickly.

 I use this switch together with the automatic disable setting in the fritzbox.
 It turns of the guest wifi if no one was connected for X minutes.

 ### Example Automation: